vccimaging/vccimaging.github.io/Readme.md

   - automatic bibtex generation?
 - Publications:
   - implicitly use thumbnails, pdfs from project directories
-  - modularize the list generation into an include
 - People:
   - directory structure for home pages
   - YAML file for people